microsoftgraph/dataconnect-solutions/solutions/Fabric Capacity Insights Pre Requisites/readme.md

     - Click on "Upload" button and select the two notebooks that you downloaded to local computer and click "Open"

-9. Go to Pipeline (Unlock SharePoint Oversharing Insight) window that you already imported.
+9. Go to Pipeline (Unlock SharePoint Capacity Insight) window that you already imported.

     - Select the notebook activity "Read Last Snapshot Dates" and go to the settings tab of that activity
-    - Choose "Read Last Snapshot Dates" notebook from dropdown
+    - Choose "Read Last Snapshot Dates - Capacity Scenario" notebook from dropdown

     ![](Images/08.png)

-    - Select the notebook activity "Merge Sites and Permissions To Final Table" and go to the settings tab of that activity
+    - Select the notebook activity "Merge Sites and Files To Final Table" and go to the settings tab of that activity
-    - Choose "Merge Sites and Permissions To Final Table" notebook from dropdown
+    - Choose "Merge Sites and Files To Final Table - Capacity Scenario" notebook from dropdown

     ![](Images/09.png)